 I’m a medical oncologist with a special focus in treating patients suffering from acute and chronic myeloid diseases, focusing particularly on acute myeloid leukemia (AML).
-I was rated in the top 10 percent of physicians in the nation for patient satisfaction in 2017.
+I was named to the Castle Connolly list of “Regional Top Doctors” in 2019, as well as being rated in the top 10 percent of physicians in the nation for patient satisfaction in 2017.

 I received my medical degree and my Master of Science in Clinical Research (MSCR) from the Medical University of South Carolina.
 I completed a combined fellowship in medical oncology/translational research here at The Ohio State University.
 I also serve as an assistant professor of hematology at Ohio State.